A simple model of trees for unicellular maps: The main bijection

 \subsection{Recursive decomposition of \cdec trees}

 We now propose a recursive method to decompose \cdec trees, which can be seen as parallel to the decomposition of unicellular maps given in the previous section.
 Denote by $\cC(n)$ (resp. $\cC_g(n)$) the set of C-permutations on $n$ elements (resp. on $n$ elements and of genus $g$).
 A \emph{signed sequence} of integers is a pair $(\eps,S)$ where $S$ is an integer sequence and $\eps$ is a sign, either $+$ or $-$.
+We will often write signed sequences with the sign preceding the sequence as a exponent, such as $^\epsilon S$.

 \begin{lem} Let $X$ be a finite non-empty set of positive integers.
 Then there is a bijection between signed sequences of distinct integers from $X$ ---all elements of $X$ being present in the sequence--- and C-permutations on the set $X$.
-In addition the C-permutation has one cycle if and only if the signed sequence has odd length and starts with its minimal element. \end{lem} \begin{proof} Let $\gamma$ be a signed sequence, {\it e.g.} $\gamma=^+\!\!\!(4731562)$.
-If $\gamma$ has odd length and starts with its minimal element, return $\gamma$ seen as a unicyclic C-permutation (where the unique cycle is written sequentially).
-Otherwise cut $\gamma$ as $\gamma=\gamma_1\gamma_2$, where $\gamma_2$ starts with the minimal element in $\gamma$ (in our example, $\gamma_1=^+\!\!\!(473)$ and $\gamma_2=(1562)$).
-If $\gamma_2$ has odd length, then ``produce'' the signed cycle $^+\gamma_2$.
-If $\gamma_2$ has even length, move the second element of $\gamma_2$ to the end of $\gamma_1$, and ``produce'' the signed cycle $^-\gamma_2$.
-Then (in both cases), restart the same process on $\gamma=\gamma_1$, producing one (signed) cycle of odd length at each step, until $\gamma$ is odd and starts with its minimal element, in which case one produces $\gamma$ as the last signed cycle.
-(In our example, the signed cycles successively produced are $^-\!(162)$, $^-\!(3)$, and $^+\!(475)$.)
-The process clearly yields a collection of signed cycles of odd lengths, i.e., yields a C-permutation.
-The mapping is straightforward to invert, so it gives a bijection. \end{proof}
+In addition the C-permutation has one cycle if and only if the signed sequence has odd length and starts with its minimal element. \end{lem} \begin{proof} The bijection is illustrated in Figure~\ref{fig:bij_min}.
+Starting from a signed sequence $^\epsilon S$, decompose $S$ into blocks according to the left-to-right minimum records.
+Then treat the blocks successively from right to left.
+At each step, if the treated block $B$ has odd length, turn $B$ into the signed cycle $^+(B)$; if $B$ has even length, move the second element $x$ of $B$ out of $B$, insert it at the end of the block preceeding $B$, and then turn $B$ into the signed cycle $^-(B)$.
+Update the block-decomposition (according to left-to-right minimum records) on the left of $B$ (it is very simple, two cases occur: if $x$ is the minimum of the elements on the left of $B$, it occupies a single block; if not, $x$ is integrated at the end of the block on the left of $B$).
+At the end of the right-to-left traversal, the last treated block $B$ has odd length, we produce $^\epsilon(B)$ as the last signed cycle.
+The output is the $C$-permutation $\pi$ made of all the signed cycles that have been produced during the traversal.